utakamo/oasis-tool-box/README.md

 > ```

 # 🛠️oasis-tool-template
-his tool package serves as a template for defining AI tools used with Oasis
+This tool package serves as a template for defining AI tools used with Oasis

 ## How to build & Upload
 develop enviroment ex: `Ubuntu / OpenWrt Buildroot`